 Keurig has a long history of making coffee, from the first-ever classic Keurig to newer models with premium features for brewing delicious Joe.

 What is Keurig 2.0?

-Patent ends on coffee pods in September 2022 and the rising market for non-Keurig-produced K Cup pods has raised concerns about Keurig’s future economic structure.
+The patent of Keurig pods was ended in September 2012 and the rising market for unbranded K Cup pods raised concerns about Keurig’s future economic structure.

 How does Keurig 2.0 work?

 The working principle of Keurig 2.0 is quite different from other classic Keurig models, the machine has to do a lot of work, and it all starts by scanning the lid of k cup pods.

 The Keurig 2.0 brewing system scans the lid of the pod and determines how much water is needed, as well as the optimal brewing temperature.

 Keurig 2.0 brewing systems use digital rights management (DRM) computer chips to read the infrared printing on K-Cup pods and verify that they are authorized by Keurig.
 If a K-Cup pod is not authorized, the machine will not brew.

 Keurig 1.0 is the original classic series of Keurig that works with any type of K-cup pod.

 Many coffee lovers like Keurig 1.0 brewers because of their simplicity and ability to brew coffee with 3rd part K-cup pods.

 These models are very simple to use.
 Just insert the pod into the machine and select the size of brew and your drink will be ready in 1-2 minutes.